Evening Primrose use while Breastfeeding

 Heating breastmilk to 63.5 degrees C reduces the concentration of linolenic acid by about 22%.
 Freezing milk at -20 degrees C and thawing more than once decreases linolenic acid concentration by an average of 63%.
 Dietary supplements do not require extensive pre-marketing approval from the US Food and Drug Administration.
 Manufacturers are responsible to ensure the safety, but do not need to prove the safety and effectiveness of dietary supplements before they are marketed.
 Dietary supplements may contain multiple ingredients, and differences are often found between labeled and actual ingredients or their amounts.
 A manufacturer may contract with an independent organization to verify the quality of a product or its ingredients, but that does not certify the safety or effectiveness of a product.
 Because of the above issues, clinical testing results on one product may not be applicable to other products.
 More detailed information about dietary supplements is available elsewhere on the LactMed Web site.

 Maternal Levels.
-Thirty-six nursing mothers who were 2 to 6 months postpartum took either 2 grams of evening primrose oil (Efamol; n = 18) or placebo (n = 18) daily.
+Thirty-six nursing mothers who were 2 to 6 months postpartum took either 2 grams of evening primrose oil (Efamol; n = 18) or placebo (n = 18) twice daily.
 The total daily intake of the treated mothers was 2.8 grams of linoleic acid and 320 mg of GLA.
 Samples of milk were taken on entry to the study and after 8 months of supplementation.
 Breastmilk of supplemented mothers contained more linoleic acid and total GLA plus its metabolite, dihomo-gamma-linolenic acid, than at baseline.
 Mothers who received placebo had no changes from baseline.

 Infant Levels.
 Relevant published information was not found as of the revision date.